erkind/eiv-coe/README.md

 ## data-eiv-coe.csv (optional)

 This is the csv data file used in the paper.
 The user does not need to load this file, it is automatically loaded in the next script.
-Raw data on industry portfolios as well as systematic risk factors have been obtained from Kenneth F. French online library at [http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html){.link2FrenchLibrary}
+Raw data on industry portfolios as well as systematic risk factors have been obtained from Kenneth F. French [online library](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html).

 ## g-coe-data-eiv.R (optional)